Toronto firm may pursue lawsuit over Enron bond sales -U.S. judge

 Though Silvercreek's allegations "do not plead a formal, back-room agreement among all defendants and Enron," they are "sufficient to state a conspiracy claim," Oetken wrote.

-Some claims were dismissed.
-The judge said Silvercreek may also pursue a fraud claim against Skilling, citing his alleged knowing and direct involvement in Enron's financial misconduct.
+The judge said Silvercreek may pursue a fraud claim against Skilling, citing his alleged knowing and direct involvement in Enron's financial misconduct.

 Silvercreek's case began in Manhattan, but was moved to a Houston court that handled -- and has completed -- most post-bankruptcy Enron litigation.
 A panel of federal judges moved it back to Manhattan at Silvercreek's request last June.